jk47/twtr/README.md

 ## Assignment 4 - due 5/7/2016

+R0.
+Add ability to post message to the UI.

 R1.
 Use a alert control from the Angular UI library to display an info message saying ‘Message Posted!’.

 R2.
 Use Angular validation to validate a message prior to posting it to the server via the REST API (client side validation).